Horse racing captures the public’s imagination like no other sport.

 An exotic bet type involving three nominated races.

-Exotic bet type requiring the punter to pick the first three runners in a race in the exact order of finish.
+Trifectas are an exotic bet type in racing, requiring the punter to pick the first three runners in a race in the exact order of finish.
 A boxed trifecta bet adds flexibility to allow punters to pick runners in no particular order.

 A horse is held back from running completely freely.